 The leg is designed with two systems of veins for drainage of blood back towards the heart.

-1. The deep system runs with the arteries and the bones of the leg and cannot be seen.
-(This system is where DVT develop)
+1. The deep system runs with the arteries and the bones of the leg and cannot be seen (this system is where deep vein thrombosis can develop)

-2. The superficial system runs in the skin and is visible as VV when the valve fail.
+2. The superficial system runs in the skin and is visible as varicose veins when the valves fail.

 The superficial system drains into the deep system at multiple places throughout the leg, returning blood to the heart.
-In VV a valve controlling this drainage has failed so blood that should be draining into the deep system is sitting in the skin.
-By treating the VV we are removing the leaking valve and restoring the direction of flow of blood from the superficial into the deep system.
-This means that blood is not sitting in the leg where it shouldn’t be and hopefully relieves your symptoms and reduces swelling whilst improving the appearance of the leg.
+In varicose veins a valve controlling this drainage has failed, so blood that should be draining into the deep system is sitting in the skin.
+By treating the varicose veins we are removing the leaking valve and restoring the direction of flow of blood from the superficial into the deep system.
+This means that blood is not sitting in the leg where it shouldn’t be and hopefully relieves the symptoms and reduces swelling, whilst improving the appearance of the leg.